Cop Awards

 The new generation program

-Based on our extensive experience working on Loss and Damage and supporting negotiators from vulnerable developing countries, we have identified three drivers of negotiation success:
+Building on our extensive experience supporting negotiators from vulnerable developing countries, we have identified three critical drivers of success in climate negotiations:

 Progress in our